Why don’t more people dream of retiring young?

 How Rental Properties Change the Math for Early Retirement

 Say Heidi invested $50,000 apiece into four rental properties ($200,000 total investment).
-They rent for $1,000 apiece, and after subtracting out property taxes, landlord insurance, vacancy rates, maintenance and CapEx, Heidi is left with $500 apiece each month in profit.
+They rent for $1,000 apiece, and after subtracting out property taxes, landlord insurance, vacancy rates, maintenance and CapEx, Heidi is left with $500 apiece in monthly income.
 That’s $2,000/month total from the three properties, or $24,000/year in income from her rental properties.

 Wait a second — Heidi just made over half her annual budget, but it cost her a fraction of what she would need if she invested in stocks.
 She invested $200,000 in rental properties, and it covers $24,000 of her $40,000 annual budget!
 The math just changed dramatically.